A computation of $THH_*(ku)$ using a gathered spectral sequence: Review of the results on and

-Our $q$-cofibrant commutative $S$-algebra model for the connective complex $K$-theory spectrum $ku$ will be the one of theorem VII.4.3 of \cite{elmendorf1997rings}; notwithstanding, the $E_\infty$ structure on $ku$ can be seen to be unique (see \cite{baker2008uniqueness}).
+Our $q$-cofibrant commutative $S$-algebra model for the connective complex $K$-theory spectrum $ku$ will be that of Theorem VII.4.3 of \cite{elmendorf1997rings}; regardless of the choice of model, the $E_\infty$ structure on $ku$ can be seen to be unique (see \cite{baker2008uniqueness}).
 We fix a prime $p$ and write $ku$ for the $p$-localized connective complex $K$-theory and $\ell$ its Adams summand.
-We obtain an $S$-algebra structure on the localization using the result on Bousfield localization stated in proposition VIII.1.8 of \cite{elmendorf1997rings}.
+We obtain an $S$-algebra structure on the localization using the result on Bousfield localization stated in Proposition VIII.1.8 of \cite{elmendorf1997rings}.